MontiCore/feature-diagram/fd-lang/src/main/grammars/FeatureDiagram.md

 The grammar contains several extension points that can be used to tailor the language to different applications.
 For instance, it is possible to add feature attributes.
+The extension points are:
 * The interface nonterminal **FDElement** can be implemented to add further elements to the feature diagram's body.
 * The interface nonterminal **FeatureGroup** can be implemented to add further kinds of feature groups.
 However, each implementation must contain a (non-empty) iteration of 'Feature' nonterminals.
 Please note, that these should be added to the *GroupKind* enumeration in the symbol table as well.
-* The interface nonterminal **ConstraintExpression** can be implemented to add further syntax for cross-tree constraints.
+* The interface nonterminal **Expression** can be implemented to add further syntax for cross-tree constraints.

 ### Handwritten AST & Symbol Table Classes